 Treatment for plantar fasciitis from a foot specialist

-A GP might refer you to a physiotherapist for exercises or to see a foot specialist (podiatrist), who can recommend things like insoles and the right shoes to wear.
+A physiotherapist can show you exercises to help ease your symptoms.
+A podiatrist can recommend things like insoles and the right shoes to wear.

 Podiatry may not be available for free on the NHS everywhere and waiting times can sometimes be long.